 - Be mindful of the difficult landscape for all – from PR to client, to media

-- Be realist, sensitive and sensible in communications, never force a story
+- Be realistic, sensitive and sensible in communications

-- Honesty and staying relevant is key to successful communication
+- Being honest and relevant are key to successful communication

 - Now is the time to rethink the narrative and push out positive stories